Nave Sha'anan, Haifa: Neve Sha'anan district–Jezreeliya

 The quarter is divided into 3 sub-quarters: Neve Sha'anan, Jezreeliya and Mordot Neve Sha'anan.

 Mordot Neve Sha'anan

-The sub-district "Morodt Neve Sha'anan" (Neve Sha'anan's slopes) includes several neighborhoods in the north of Neve Sha'anan.
+The sub-district "Mordot Neve Sha'anan" (Neve Sha'anan's slopes) includes several neighborhoods in the north of Neve Sha'anan.
 These neighborhoods are inhabited by immigrants from various United States.
 In 2007, 14,890 residents lived in the quarter, which is about 40% of the total population of Neve Sha'anan - Jezreeliya.
 The slopes of Neve Sha'anan include the old neighborhoods of Halisa and Tel Amal, both of which were built before the establishment of the state of Israel, east of the Gesher Hagiborim (the heros' bridge) and along the transportation artery that forms the lower city and Neve Sha'anan, through Yad Labanim, and the streets that branch off from it.
 The Neve Paz neighborhood sits between Yad Lebanim Road and Shemen Beach.
 The main street, Carmeli Division, continues east and meets Derech Yaakov Dori in Neve Sha'anan.